Determining Real

 If most of the majority of the world agrees that this object here is called an apple, then Bob’s claim that it is actually an orange should be met with Scepticism.
 I’m using a capital ‘S’ their to refer to the proper use of the word, where Scepticism follows the evidence, which is generally the consensus of experts, rather than one’s own personal belief or outright denial of any evidence.
 If Bob claims that the object is actually an orange, it is upon Bob to give extraordinary evidence to outweigh the current evidence that it is an apple.
 If Bob does not, then we can dismiss his claim.

-Step 7 – The World is as Already Amazing Without Having to add Magic
+Step 7 – The World is Amazing, no magic needed

 The world is pretty remarkable.
 Knowing how a rainbow works doesn’t take away from the beauty of a rainbow, or how amazing it is that our brain pieces together millions of dots of reflected light to create the rainbow illusion.